aquasecurity/tracee/docs/contributing/guidelines.md

 Open `localhost:8000/tracee`

 Now you should see the documentation.
-Check that everything is like you intent.
+Check that everything is as you intended.

 And finally Submit a PR about the changes.